- Southampton and Waterside

 On the third Wednesday of the month at 7:30pm.

-Gloucester to Gloucester via Bristol and the Somerset and Dorset Railway - Brian Armet (RCTS President).
+17th May.
+Gloucester to Gloucester via Bristol and The Somerset and Dorset Railway by Brian Armet

 For more information contact David Mead 42 New Road, Ashurst, Southampton SO40 7BS Tel.
 02380 293186 e-mail firstname.lastname@example.org